lazypic/tdcourse/docs/openimageio.md

 -- Field3d will not be used
 -- Intel TBB not found, TBB_ROOT_DIR=''
--- OpenVDB will not be used, could not find Intel TBB -- LibRaw not found!
+-- OpenVDB will not be used, could not find Intel TBB -- DCMTK_INCLUDE_DIR = DCMTK_INCLUDE_DIR-NOTFOUND
--- WebP library not found
--- OpenCV library not found
--- DCMTK_INCLUDE_DIR = DCMTK_INCLUDE_DIR-NOTFOUND
 -- DCMTK not found.
 Specify DCMTK_PATH to locate it
 -- Downloading local Tessil/robin-map